A smart thermostat can easily lower your energy bill, and the technology will transform the way you think about heating and cooling your home.

 10. Link with Other Smart Home Devices

 Connect your smart thermostat to other smart home devices, such as a smart smoke and carbon monoxide detector.
-If a fire is detected in your home, the Nest Protect signals the connected Nest Thermostat to turn off the heat to keep the flames from spreading.
+If a fire is detected in your home, the Google Nest Protect signals the connected Nest Thermostat to turn off the heat to keep the flames from spreading.
 The device checks its batteries and sensors over 400 times a day, and it can be monitored from your smartphone.
 Nest offers several other smart home integrations, including a smart doorbell, security cameras, and home locks.
 Ecobee offers a smart light switch, and Honeywell sells smart home security cameras.